ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-22-git-add-command-explained-a-step-by-step-tutorial.md

 	modified:   BookTracking.xcodeproj/project.pbxproj
 {%- endhighlight -%}

 Oh no!
 I lost my changes!
-Be careful with these commands may you can lose your hard work.
+Be careful with these commands may you lose your hard work.

 ### Staging files day-to-day
 When diving into the world of Git, it's commonplace to add every change to the staging area as a beginner.
 However, as your experience with version control grows, especially within the context of the platform you're using and the features you're developing, the significance of the staging step becomes increasingly apparent.